 Tyrant: sole ruler in a Greek city-state, usually an usurper, who held power in defiance of a city's constitution.
 Originally, the word did not have any negative connotations.

-Yet, in Greek history the tyrant was usually more than just a monarch.
+Yet, in Greek history the tyrant (sometimes translated "despot") was usually more than just a monarch.
 Since the mid-nineteenth century, ancient historians discern two types of tyranny:

 - The "younger" tyrants in the periphery of the Greek world of the late fifth and fourth centuries.
 These people tried to expand the power of their city-states and were in fact creating larger political units.
 Example are Jason of Pherae and Agathocles of Syracuse.

 Modern scholars tend to add two other types:

 - The eastern tyrants.
 In the sixth to fourth centuries, many city states in Asia Minor were part of the Achaemenid or Persian empire and were ruled by one man (e.g., Aristagoras of Miletus), who served as an intermediary between the city and the great king.

 - The western tyrants of the late sixth, early fifth centuries, to be found in Sicily and southern Italy.
 Using mercenary armies, people like Phalaris of Acragas, Hippocrates of Gela, and Gelon of Syracuse created political units that were larger than the old city-states.
 In fact, this type is a predecessor of type #2.

 The negative connotation of the word originated in fifth-century Athens, where the democrats more or less created the tyrant as their anti-type.
 Writers like Herodotus of Halicarnassus and Thucydides make it clear that democrats thought that the power of tyrants was uncontrolled, so that they easily became violent and mean despots, surrounded by sycophants.
 Democracy, in this philosophy, was the exact opposite: people were free to speak and power was controled and balanced.